rackerlabs/design-system/_docs/style/spacing.md

 ## Container

-Pages, cards, modals, panes, and choice tiles are containers that frame content within a UI.
+Pages, cards, modals, panels, and choice tiles are examples of containers that frame content within a UI.
 By default, apply a square inset of 20px to the top, right, bottom, and left side of the container.
 The 20px is the medium spacing value and you can use smaller or larger spacing, if required.

 {% figure [caption: "Container spacing of twenty pixels (square-inset)."][class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/style/spacing/spacing-system-rule-for-containers.png" width="893"/>